htw-imi-showtime/showtime-website/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/process.md

 {{<section title="Evaluation">}}
 Finishing the game wasn't the end of our project just yet.
-We still needed a few test players to compare their in-game result with the questionnaire results, to see how well our game can imitate the survey and if it’s a viable alternative to a regular written questionnaire.
+We still needed a few test players to **compare their in-game result with the questionnaire results**, to see how well our game can imitate the survey and if it’s a viable alternative to a regular written questionnaire.

 {{<image src="table.png" alt="Table: Deviation from Survey Result to Game Result">}}

-The table above shows the average and standard deviation from this average of every survey to game deviation for the five factors of Big-Five.
-These survey to game deviations are calculated by normalizing the survey and game results, which range from 10-50 and 4-12 pts. respectively, to 0-100 % and then subtracting these normalized game values from the normalized survey values.
+The table above shows the average and standard deviation from this average of every **survey to game variation** for the five factors of Big-Five.
+These survey-to-game deviations are calculated by **normalising** the survey and game results, which range from 10-50 and 4-12 pts. respectively, to 0-100 % and then subtracting these normalised game values from the normalised survey values.

-As seen, the deviations for the first four factors are relatively low on average, the fifth, however, is quite high, signaling a high discrepancy between game and survey results.
-Everyone of the five deviations have pretty high standard deviations, which means that the averages aren't really meaningful or significant.
+The average distances for Openness, Conscientiousness and Agreeableness are pretty low, as they are below 10, showing a **high similarity** between the game and survey result.
+The standard deviation shows how the values are spreading from the average or mean.
+Generally, 20 is an acceptable value for it, thus making Agreeableness an overall **good evaluated factor** by our game. \
+For the two mean values above 10, there are multiple causes.
+First of all, we had **less questions** from the questionnaire and less options to choose from in the game.
+We decided to do this to not overload the player with information, text and quests. \
+Another issue is the **non randomised order** of dialogue options in the game.
+Putting the same option at the same place is the right thing in a questionnaire, to not confuse anyone.
+In a game, where, in some cases, the choices are tied to progression, this is not recommendable.
+Players that are playing the game as a game, and not as a gamified personality assessment, might tend to pick the fastest option with no regards to what they would actually choose.

+{{<image src="diagram.png" alt="Table: Diagram : Distance - Game Experience" caption="Distance - Game Experience">}}

+As we began working on the project, we had some theories regarding the participants and their data.
+One such theory is that players with more experience might have bigger discrepancies between the survey and game results, as they have played lots of games and different roles, thus **not acting like themselves in games**. \
+This diagram shows that our theory had some truth, despite the problems with Neuroticism we wrote about above.
+Apart from that, it seems that people with more experience get better values.
+Though, comparing them like that is not really expressive, as there were 5 times less inexperienced than experienced participants.

+Since we managed to get at least one factor with a similar result to the standard survey, we definitely **showed the value of gamification**.
+With enough refining of the individual questions, it should be possible to successfully determine the other factors as well.
+Although, to achieve this, it would probably take a more professional psychological inside as well as more testing iterations, to really get a reliable end product.

 {{</section>}}